 By RRP Director John Howe

 The Raptor Resource Project began a Golden Eagle research study in January of 2022.
 We are monitoring wintering Golden Eagles in the Driftless Area to learn more about their movement on their winter and summer range with potential nest locations, seasonal migration patterns and timing, and route fidelity.
 Research is being conducted under the guidance and permits of RRP’s Jeff Worrell, former director of the National Eagle Center, and raptor biologist Brett Mandernack.
-This year we trapped two Golden Eagles, one mature female and one immature male, and fit them with satellite transmitters to learn more about these mysterious winter visitors!
+This year we trapped two Golden Eagles, one mature female and one immature female, and fit them with satellite transmitters to learn more about these mysterious winter visitors!
 We have a little more information about Golden Eagles here: https://www.raptorresource.org/learning-tools/golden-eagles/.